-After a first publication in Spirou at the age of 16, Daniel Goossens accompanied his father, who was in the military, to Tahiti.
+Daniel Goossens is one of the main artists of the humorous comics magazine Fluide Glacial, and a master of the surreal.
+He was born in Salon-de-Provence in the Bouches-du-Rhône department, and had a first publication in Spirou at the age of 16.
+He then moved to Tahiti with his father, who was in the military.
 There, he cooperated on the fanzine Tikirama from 1970 to 1971.
 Back in France, he began a collaboration with the boyscout magazine Pionniers.
-He had a brief appearance in Pilote, before he became one of the regular artists of the magazine Fluide Glacial in 1977.
-He started series such as 'L'Encyclopédie des Bébés', 'La Vie d'Einstein', and 'Georges et Louis'.
+He had a brief appearance in Pilote, before becoming one of the regular artists of Fluide Glacial in 1977.
+Among his best-known features for this magazine are 'L'Encyclopédie des Bébés', 'La Vie d'Einstein', and 'Georges et Louis'.

-These series have all been collected in albums at Audie, as well as his independent short stories ('Route Vers L'Enfer', 'La Messie est Revenu', 'L'Homme à La Valise', 'Le Romantisme est Absolu', 'L'Esprit, le Corps et la Graine' and 'Voyage au Bout de la Lune').
-Besides his work for Fluide Glacial, Goossens has also cooperated on À Suivre, Marie-France, Psikopat and Rigolo.
-His short stories for Rigolo have been collected in the album 'Laisse Autant le Vent Emporter' at Humanoïdes Associés ini 1985.
+These serials have all been collected in albums at Audie, as well as his independent short stories ('Route Vers L'Enfer', 'La Messie est Revenu', 'L'Homme à La Valise', 'Le Romantisme est Absolu', 'L'Esprit, le Corps et la Graine' and 'Voyage au Bout de la Lune').
+Besides his work for Fluide Glacial, Goossens has also cooperated to À Suivre, Marie-France, Psikopat and Rigolo.
+His short stories for Rigolo have been collected in the album 'Laisse Autant le Vent Emporter' at Humanoïdes Associés in 1985.